Our rating(4.2/5)

 No

-Let us go through the offering and rates to determine whether professionals and companies in the UK should consider Revolut.
+Let us go through the account features and fees to determine whether professionals and companies in the UK should consider Revolut as their main business account.

-Multi-currency account: Revolut’s business accounts allow you to receive and send money in 30+ different currencies.
+Multi-currency accounts: Revolut’s business accounts allow you to receive and send money in 25+ different currencies.
 Money transfers in the Eurozone and UK (via Faster Payments) don’t cost much or are included on the paid plan, while global transfers incur a transfer fee plus potential hidden fees by intermediary banks.

 Revolut currency account creation pop-up